Robot Inverse Kinematics (Pro)

 The interpolation mode to the target.

-Point to Point (PTP) All Axis will arrive at the same time at destination.
+Point to Point (PTP) All axes will arrive at the same time at destination.
 The time is controlled by the axis which takes the longest time.
 The other axis acceleration is reduced so that they reach the target in the same time as the slowest axis.
-The movement of the TCP is in this case non linear and can not be controlled.
+The movement of the TCP is in this case non-linear and cannot be controlled.

-Point to Point unsynced Same as above but all axis drive with maximmum speed and reach the destination at different times.
+Point to Point unsynced Same as above but all axes drive with maximum speed and reach the destination at different times.

-Linear Linear Movement between the two Targets with the given linear accelaration and linear speed.
+Linear Linear movement between the two targets with the given linear acceleration and linear speed.

 Linear Speed to Target